 Charge Puts Focus on Young Lewinsky

-In April 1996, nervous Clinton aides had Ms. Lewinsky transferred to the Defense Department, with the promise that she could return to the White House after Clinton’s re-election was clinched, the lawyers said, speaking on condition of anonymity.
+In April 1996, nervous White House aides had Ms. Lewinsky transferred to the Defense Department, with the promise that she could return after Clinton’s re-election was clinched, the lawyers said, speaking on condition of anonymity.

-At the Pentagon, Ms. Lewinsky was secretary to spokesman Kenneth Bacon, at a starting salary of $30,658 that was later bumped to $32,736.
-A functionary without access to the inner circle, she was limited to taking phone messages and transcribing interviews.
+At the Pentagon, Ms. Lewinsky was secretary to spokesman Kenneth Bacon, at a starting salary of $30,658 that later was bumped to $32,736.
+A functionary without access to the inner circle, she held a routine ``Top Secret″ clearance to handle classified documents but was limited to taking phone messages and transcribing interviews.

-Tripp’s alleged treachery had a precedent.
-In 1995, her Whitewater testimony on the suicide of White House lawyer Vincent Foster, gained her a reputation at the White House as a ``loose cannon″ for contradicting statements by a fellow office worker.
+Tripp’s disclosure of confidences should not surprise Ms. Lewinsky.
+In 1995, Tripp’s Whitewater testimony on the mysterious suicide of Vincent Foster gained her a reputation at the White House as a ``loose cannon″ for contradicting statements by a fellow office worker.

-And last summer, Tripp was a source for an article in Newsweek magazine on an alleged sexual encounter between Clinton and former White House employee Kathleen Willey.
+And last summer, Tripp was the primary source for a Newsweek article on an alleged sexual encounter between Clinton and former White House employee Kathleen Willey.

 Two sources familiar with Tripp’s involvement in the Foster and Willey matters said Wednesday that Tripp spoke of approaching a New York literary agent to negotiate a book deal.

-``Nothing in my observation of Monica or knowledge about her would give me any evidence that these allegations are correct,″ Bacon said in an interview Wednesday in Seoul, South Korea, where he was with Defense Secretary William Cohen.
+Bacon, Ms. Lewinsky’s former boss, told reporters that ``nothing in my observation of Monica or knowledge about her would give me any evidence that these allegations are correct.″

 Ms. Lewinsky’s last day of work at the Pentagon was the day before Christmas. ``She said she wanted to move to New York, and that she decided that she felt in the long run she would be more comfortable in corporate public relations,″ Bacon said.